snabbco/snabb/README.md

 I have added initial coverage tests, and a C test to check constants and structures, but these are very much work in progress.

+There is now limited [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture.

 ## What is implemented?

 This project is in beta!
 Much stuff is still missing, this is a work in progress!
 The majority of syscalls are now there, let me know if you need some that are not.